-I take brain science and convey it in a straightforward, relevant and highly engaging way, weaving in stories and strategies that promote peak performance, creativity, health, and well-being.
+I convey brain science in a straightforward, relevant and engaging way, weaving in stories and strategies that promote peak performance, creativity, health, and well-being.

 For professionals, I distil neuroscience, health psychology and principles of coaching into practical tools and strategies for use in the clinic, classroom or corporation.